-Installation and operation of these units must be in accordance with applicable local building and safety codes.
+Installation and operation of these units must be in accordance with applicable national, state and local building and safety codes.

 WARNING!

 To avoid injury or damage to this unit, do not attempt to service any of the internal electrical or mechanical components.
 Your heat/energy recovery ventilator should be installed and serviced by a qualified heating and electrical contractor.